TheSquiddyLink/OBS-EndScreen/README.md

 5. Navigate to the `images` folder, and add your images.
 All images must be a PNG.
 Square images are recommended.
 6. Open the `index.html` file in a web browser to view the project.
 7. Open OBS and add a new browser source.
-8. Select local file then chose the `index.html` file in this project.
+8. Select the local file then choose the `index.html` file in this project.
 9. Set the width to 800 and the height to 300 for the best results.

 If you wish to adjust the style of the project, you can edit the `main.css` file in the `style` folder [here](./style/main.css).
-Information on overiding the CSS can be found [here](#css-overrides).
+Information on overriding the CSS can be found [here](#css-overrides).

 ## Settings
 These are the settings that can be changed, if not specified in the config file they will use the following defaults: